Eileanora/project_maker/README.md

 # project_maker

 This is the first version of the project.
 It is a simple script that automates the process of creating intranet project files because i hate creating them one by one.
+It creates tasks files and it's readme and fill it with learning objectives and resources and concepts if available.

 ## Prerequisites